+“Firearm” means:

+any weapon (including a starter gun) that will or is designed to or may readily be converted to expel a projectile by the action of an explosive;

+the frame or receiver of any such weapon;

+any firearm muffler or firearm silencer; or

+any destructive device, as defined below.

+“Destructive device” means:

-As used in this policy in accordance with federal law, “firearm” means: (1) any weapon (including a starter gun) that will or is designed to or may readily be converted to expel a projectile by the action of an explosive; (2) the frame or receiver of any such weapon; (3) any firearm muffler or firearm silencer; or (4) any destructive device.
-As used in this policy in accordance with federal law, “destructive device” means: (1) any explosive, incendiary, or poison gas (bomb, grenade, rocket having a propellant charge of more than four ounces, missile having an explosive or incendiary charge of more than one-quarter ounce, mine, or device similar to those in the preceding list); (2) any type of weapon that will or that may be readily converted to expel a projectile by the action of an explosive or other propellant, and that has any barrel with a bore of more than one-half inch in diameter; or (3) any combination of parts either designed or intended for use in converting any device into a “destructive device” (as previously defined) and from which a “destructive device” (as previously defined) may be readily assembled.
+any of the following with an explosive, incendiary, or poison gas mechanism: bomb, grenade, rocket having a propellant charge of more than four ounces, missile having an explosive or incendiary charge of more than one-quarter ounce, mine, or device similar to any of those in the preceding list;

+any type of weapon that will or that may be readily converted to expel a projectile by the action of an explosive or other propellant, and that has any barrel with a bore of more than one-half inch in diameter; or

+any combination of parts either designed or intended for use in converting any device into a “destructive device” (as previously defined) and from which a “destructive device” (as previously defined) may be readily assembled.

+Firearm Facsimile

+Carrying, using, actively displaying or threatening with the use of a firearm facsimile that could reasonably be mistaken for an actual firearm on District property, on District vehicles, during a school-sponsored or District-sponsored activity or event, and off school property when such conduct has a reasonable connection to school without the authorization of the school or District is prohibited.
+Students who violate this policy provision may be subject to disciplinary action, including but not limited to suspension and/or expulsion, in accordance with District policy concerning student suspensions, expulsions and other disciplinary interventions.

+A student may seek prior authorization from the principal to carry, bring, use or possess a firearm facsimile that could reasonably be mistaken for an actual firearm on school property for purposes of a school-related or non-school related activity.
+A student's failure to obtain such prior authorization is a violation of this policy and may result in disciplinary action, including but not limited to suspension and/or expulsion.
+The principal's decision to deny or permit a student to carry, bring, use or possess a firearm facsimile that could reasonably be mistaken for an actual firearm on school property is final and not subject to appeal.

+School administrators shall consider violations of this policy provision on a case-by-case basis to determine whether suspension, expulsion or any other disciplinary action is appropriate based upon the individual facts and circumstances involved.

+Confiscation and Surrender of Weapons

-School administrators, officials and employees may confiscate any weapons or other articles detrimental to the health, safety or welfare of students and/or staff, and may submit the weapon or article to the appropriate law enforcement agency.
+School administrators, officials and employees may confiscate any weapons or other articles detrimental to the health, safety or welfare of students and/or employees, and may submit the weapon or article to the appropriate law enforcement agency.